Close-Encounters-Corps/EDMC-Triumvirate/README-EN.md

 ## Installation Instructions:

-1) Download and install the latest version of[EDMarketConnector] (https://github.com/Marginal/EDMarketConnector/blob/rel-342/README.md#installation) (if it is already installed, be sure to check EDMC for updates)
+1) Download and install the latest version of [EDMarketConnector](https://github.com/Marginal/EDMarketConnector/blob/rel-342/README.md#installation) (if it is already installed, be sure to check EDMC for updates)

-2) Download the latest [EDMC-Triumvirate] plugin release (https://github.com/VAKazakov/EDMC-Triumvirate/releases/latest) by clicking Source code(zip)
+2) Download the latest [EDMC-Triumvirate](https://github.com/Close-Encounters-Corps/EDMC-Triumvirate/releases/latest) plugin release by clicking "Source code (zip)"

-3) Unzip the folder with the plugin to %USERPROFILE%\AppData\Local\EDMarketConnector\plugins (you can paste it into explorer address bar)
+3) Unpack the downloaded archive into the folder `%USERPROFILE%\AppData\Local\EDMarketConnector\plugins` (you can paste this into the file explorer address bar)

-4) Launch EDMC, if you see a window [like this](https://cdn.discordapp.com/attachments/518418556615000074/590004329692397579/unknown.png) then go to step 5, otherwise you will need to verify the installation is correct
+4) Launch EDMC.
+If you see a window [like this](https://cdn.discordapp.com/attachments/518418556615000074/590004329692397579/unknown.png) then go to step 5, otherwise you will need to verify the installation is correct

 5) ***You're awesome!***

 ## Development
-At the moment the plugin, as well as EDMC in general, runs on Python 3.7., but, further transition to more recent versions of Python is possible.
+The plugin works on the Python version provided by EDMC; currently it's Python 3.11.
 How to prepare the environment for development:
 ```bash
 pip install -r requirements-dev.txt